If you could grow your business with less stress and pressure… what would be easy?

-When you think about your referral sources first consider: What can you do that makes it all about them?
-What do they need?
+When you think about your referral sources first consider: What can you do that makes your outreach, your touch points all about them?
+What do your referral sources need?
 And specifically, what do they need from you?
-There are five ways to deliver on this Platinum Principle but it starts with making sure you thank your referral sources and whatever you deliver, make sure it is memorable and meaningful.
+There are a few ways to deliver on Platinum Principle #1 but it starts with making sure you thank your referral sources and whatever you deliver, make sure it is memorable and meaningful.

 Platinum Principle #2: Must be authentic to you

 When considering and applying Platinum Principle #1, you must balance what they need against what feels authentic to you.
-Meaning don’t make things you don’t want to do a part of our referral experience.
-This is probably best explained with an example or two.
+Remember my golf example from before?
+Here’s another example as well.

 I worked with a financial advisor on his referral plan and when we started talking about what his referral sources needed (clients and Centers of Influence) he was pretty clear on principle #1.
 He was extremely appreciative of his referrals sources but there was a fundamental principle of who he is that he had to honor.
 To him it was more important to be a part of his kids’ lives by throwing the ball in the front yard, coaching their sport teams and being home for dinner so he wasn’t interested in having to spend time a lot of time with his referral sources after work hours like grabbing a beer, attending dinner charity events or networking dinners.
 It wasn’t that his referral sources weren’t important, it was just that being a dad was more important.
 So, I would never create a plan for him that violated who he was as a person because he wouldn’t have enjoyed it and it wouldn’t have been authentic to him.

 So, as you build your plan, consider what is most authentic to you.